last update 11 July 2010

 Elizabeth Fletcher (Procter) - 1890s

-b 26 December 1865 in Scarborough - her mother's maiden name was Dobson, and her maternal grandmother was a Stringer - we have traced back a further 3 generations of Stringers in Scarborough.
+b 26 December 1865 in Scarborough - her mother's maiden name was Dobson, and her maternal grandmother was a Stringer - we have traced back a further 3 generations of Stringers in Scarborough, and those who were direct ancestors were cordwainers.

-l Brought up living over parents' large drapers' shop at 108 Westborough (Scarborough's main shopping drag) where the building remains in a well preserved state surrounded by bland late c20 shopping centre "architecture".
+l Brought up living over parents' large drapers' shop at 108 Westborough (Scarborough's main shopping drag) where the building remains in a well preserved state (see below right) surrounded by worse-than-bland late c20 shopping centre "architecture".

-Frank Edward, 24 April 1889 in the Wesleyan Chapel, Queen Street, Scarborough.
-Frank's father John's ironmonger shop was in North Street, just round the corner from the Joseph Procter drapery shop.
+m Frank Edward, 24 April 1889 in the Wesleyan Chapel, Queen Street, Scarborough.
+Frank's father John Fletcher's ironmonger shop was in North Street, just round the corner from the Joseph Procter drapery shop.

 l After the marriage they moved to Folkestone for the rest of their lives.